jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.4.11 - 2013/4/9

+* Added `type='button'` to buttons to prevent accidental form submission
+* Added alt and longdesc attributes to photo content if they are present on the calling element.

 ### Version 1.4.10 - 2013/4/2

 * Better 'old IE' feature detection that fixes an error with jQuery 2.0.0pre.